oban-bg/oban/README.md

 Worker modules do the work of processing a job.
 At a minimum they must define a `perform/1` function, which is called with an `%Oban.Job{}` struct.

 Note that the `args` field of the job struct will _always_ have string keys, regardless of the key type when the job was enqueued.
-The `args` are stored as `json` and the serialization process automatically stringifies all keys.
+The `args` are stored as JSON and the serialization process automatically stringifies all keys.
+Also, because `args` are always encoded as JSON, you must ensure that all values are serializable, otherwise you'll have encoding errors when inserting jobs.

 Define a worker to process jobs in the `events` queue: